aztechian/bridgr/README.md

 ```

 In this case, we don't need to specify the `_USER` part of the credential, because the git worker assumes a username of `git`, and Github or Gitlab just need it to _not_ be blank.
 The worker does this for you.

+#### S3 Authentication

+For files that are specified in the bridgr configuration file that begin with `s3://`, Bridgr will use the AWS SDK to download the file from an S3 bucket source.
+The format of the source file must be `s3://<bucket-name>/<path>/<file>`.
+In other words, the bucket name must not be a DNS alias, or an HTTP location that is ultimately served by an S3 bucket - it must be the "raw" bucket name as seen in your account.

+If all of the S3 file sources you wish to use are from the same account, then the usual methods of giving credentials to the S3 SDK or AWS cli [can be used](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+We recommend also setting the environment variable `AWS_SDK_LOAD_CONFIG=1` so that all profiles in your AWS configuration may be utilized.

+If you want to provide specific credentials per S3 bucket, you can use the environment variable schema as described above.
+In the case of S3 locations, the hostname will be the bucket name.
+So, for example with a bucket name of `example-bucket` you would use

+`BRIDGR_EXAMPLE-BUCKET_USER` and `BRIDGR_EXAMPLE-BUCKET_PASS`

+The values should be the same AWS credentials used by `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, respectively.
+Bridgr will look up the environment variables for the credentials for any files in that bucket, and create a new session with those credentials to fetch the files from S3.

+It is possible to download "public" files from S3 that do not require authentication.
+In this case, you do not need to specify credentials (if you prefer not to), as Bridgr will use anonymous credentials to access the file.
+This case is rare, and you would have to know the file bucket and path specifically.

 ## Hosting mode